 This page explains what windshield shade bands, or windshield sun visor strips, are and how they work.
-Plus, it also explains what you should know when replacing a windshield that has a shade band or sun visor strip.
+Plus, it also explains what you should know for windshield replacements with a shade band or sun visor strip.

 Whatever technology your windshield has, whether it's a shade band or anything else, we can expertly repair or replace it anywhere in Greater Phoenix, AZ.
 We consistently have some of the best windshield replacement quotes in town.
 Call us today at 480.907.3982 for a fast, free quote!

 What's a Windshield Shade Band?